lumel-uk/docker-unifi-controller/README.md

 # Unifi Controller Docker Container

-This is a fork of brijohn's unifi-controller which has been updated to the latest version.
+This is a fork of brijohn's unifi-controller.
+It has been modified to draw unifi from the vendor-provided apt source.

-> Stable 5.x branch of [Unifi Controller](https://www.ubnt.com/download/unifi/)
-> This release: v5.12.72

 ## Image Installation